flexn-io/renative/README.md

 your projects will be build using `./platformTemplates` from this point

-If you want to revert back to using RNV templates simply run
+If you want to revert back to using ReNativetemplates simply run

 ```bash
 rnv platform connect